-Valuation of intangible assets

-With reference to Note 1 and Note 13.
+Valuation of intangible assets With reference to Note 1 and Note 13

-The value of goodwill with indefinite useful lives amounts to MSEK 558 as at 31 December 2017.
+The value of goodwill with indefinite useful lives amounts to MSEK 563 as at 31 December 2018.
 In accordance with IFRS, management is to annually execute an impairment text.

 No impairment requirement was identified by management in conjunction with this testing as at year end closing.
-In our audit we have focused on determining if impairment requirement exists for intangible assets.